hppritcha/vv_testsuite/README.md

 Need to set the SHMEM_ABORT_ON_ERROR environment variable to avoid hangs with some of the Univ.
 Houston error checking tests.

+The Cray SHMEM cannot be used to compile the UH unit tests, so one has to add --disable-fortran to the configure line when testing Cray SHMEM.
+This is due to lack of agreement in the OpenSHMEM community about the contents of shmem.fh.

 ### Open MPI (OSHMEM)

 The following tests currently either hang or abort when using the OSHMEM implementation